Low COVID-19 spread found in rural Wisconsin schools taking safety precautions -U.S. study

 "The absence of identified child-to-staff member transmission during the 13-week study period suggests in-school spread was uncommon," the researchers said, despite up to a 40% positive COVID-19 test rate in the surrounding county.

 Social distancing was required and mask-wearing was reported at more than 92%.
 Classes were taught in stable cohorts with both lunch and classes taking place indoors.
+Lunch took place mainly in the cafeteria, in assigned cohorted groups for ease of contact tracing.
 But no systematic COVID-19 screening was conducted in the schools or the community.

 The researchers found widespread virus transmission in the surrounding community during the study period, with 7% to 40% of COVID-19 tests from Wood County showing positive results.